I had to go to prison to learn how important the value of belonging is to mental health.

 You can't escape the consequences of your actions.

-While the men in our groups had committed serious crimes, it wasn't the jail time or the punishment itself that troubled them most.
+While the men in our groups had committed serious crimes, it wasn't the jail time or the punishment that troubled them most.
 It was a deep shame they felt toward themselves as a result of the crimes they had committed.

 You can't belong when you feel alone.

 Knowing they were still valued as human beings allowed the men to free themselves of the pain and self-stigma.
-It provided them with a model of how a healthy relationship felt.
+It provided them with a model of how a healthy relationship feels.
 They didn't have to make a deal or give anything in return.
 Knowing they were valued allowed them to be more compassionate with themselves, and ultimately with their victims.

 Strong communities need strong leaders.